Starrybelle15/Tech-Internship/Medbot/Documentation.md

 These are some of the limitations and ethical considerations of the medical chatbot.

-8. 📈 FUTURE IMPROVEMENTS I PLAN ON MAKING TO THE CHATBOT:
+7. 📈 FUTURE IMPROVEMENTS I PLAN ON MAKING TO THE CHATBOT:

+These are some of the improvements I plan on making to the chatbot.
 1. Integration with OpenAI GPT or a fine-tuned LLM for better generalization.
 2. Voice interface for accessibility.
 3. Rich UI with links to trusted sources (e.g., AAP, Mayo Clinic).
 4. Expand to other pediatric specialties (e.g., cardiology, neurology).

+Note: Most of these improvements might not be carried out, but these are what I have in mind to do.

-9. 👨‍🔬 SAMPLE OF AN INTERACTION WITH THE CHATBOT
+8. 👨‍🔬 SAMPLE OF AN INTERACTION WITH THE CHATBOT
 User: My 2-year-old has a persistent cough and wheezing.

 Bot: Possible Condition: Asthma (Confidence: 0.88)